Skip to main content

 Education & School Access in Athens, GA (2025)

-Families relocating to Athens will find a wide mix of public, private, and nearby high-performing school options.
-In most cases, school access plays a major role in choosing the Best Neighborhoods to Live in Athens, especially for families evaluating long-term value.
+Buyers relocating to Athens will find a wide mix of public, private, and nearby high-performing school options.
+In most cases, school access plays a major role in choosing the Best Neighborhoods to Live in Athens, especially for buyers evaluating long-term value.

 Clarke County School District (CCSD)

-CCSD serves the majority of Athens and offers a diverse learning environment that many families value.
+CCSD serves the majority of Athens and offers a diverse learning environment that many buyers value.

 • Diversity & Outcomes: CCSD is known for cultural and economic diversity, with many UGA faculty and professionals choosing district schools.
 Graduates regularly continue to top colleges, including the University of Georgia and Georgia Tech.